-Yes, Run Flat tyres must be checked regularly, looking for punctures, wear or damage, so that they can be changed if necessary, just like any other type of tyre.
+Yes, Run Flat tyres must be checked regularly for punctures, wear, and damage, so that they can be changed if necessary, just like any other type of tyre.
 Don’t forget that a monthly check on tyre pressures is recommended.

 Can Run Flat tyres be fitted to a vehicle without the pressure measurement system?

-No because as there is no apparent change in the vehicle's performance, you will not realise that you have had a puncture.
+No because as there is no apparent change in the vehicle's performance, you may not realise that you have had a puncture.